Do you see one shoulder rolled forward when looking yourself in the mirror?

 If you have just one shoulder rolled forward it is most likely not any different from both shoulders rolling forward.
 Only that it is either only affecting one side or more dominant in one side.

-If you unsure about determining if your shoulder is really rolled forward, then you can check this quick read on how to tell if you have rounded shoulders.
+If you unsure about determining if your shoulder is really rolled forward, then you can check this quick read on determining if you have rounded shoulders.

 While there are many reasons why you could end up with one shoulder rotating forward, the cause is most likely that the frontal muscles in your upper body are tight in the side where your shoulder is rotating.
 E.g. chest and trap muscles.

-The result was that my left shoulder rolled more forward than the right one.
+The result was that my right shoulder rotated more forward than the left one.

 How To Fix It